InstructorRoyed Training

 • Understand the strategic pathway for marketing authorization in middle east countries

-• Harmonisation and recent developments in the region – Centralised registration in the Gulf (GCC-DR), Middle East Regulatory Conference (MERC)
+• Harmonization and recent developments in the region – Centralized registration in the Gulf (GCC-DR), Middle East Regulatory Conference (MERC)

 Key features of the course